cryptolok/GhostInTheNet/README.md

 # GhostInTheNet
-Ultimate Network Stealther that makes Linux a Ghost In The Net and protects from MITM
+Ultimate Network Stealther that makes Linux a Ghost In The Net and protects from MITM/DOS

 Properties:
 * Network Invisibility
 * Network Anonymity
-* Protects from MITM
+* Protects from MITM/DOS
 * Transparent
 * Cross-platform
 * Minimalistic